smastrom/react-rating/README.md

 Check that you have imported the CSS as displayed in the [Basic usage]() section.

+### I passed an array of SVGs but the stroke width looks different for each item.

+This package enforces you to use icons from the same package and author to keep design consistency.
+Be sure you are doing that.

+You can find clean, attribution-free SVG collections at [SVG Repo](https://www.svgrepo.com/collections/monocolor).

 ### I keep getting the error "svgChildNodes is not a valid JSX element".

 Check that you are passing a JSX element and not a functional component: